JavierTobar/GameDev/MazeGeneration/README.md

 ### This projects highlights random 3D maze generation, path generation from spawn to the start of the maze and being able to recognize the maze solution.

+n.b. this is the only project that is too large to upload on github as a package, thus only the source code is provided.

 Preview of gameplay
 ![Gameplay](Media/34HPdVmVBq.gif)